jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ER-HoxA9 cells were maintained in RPMI supplemented with 10% FBS, penicillin/streptomycin, SCF, and estrogen [@doi:10.1016/j.cell.2016.08.057] at 37C and 5% CO2.
-120h prior to gridd freezing cells were washed twice in PBS and cultured in the same medium, except without estrogen.
+120h prior to grid freezing cells were washed twice in PBS and cultured in the same medium, except without estrogen.
 Differentiation was verified by staining with Hoechst-dye and insepction of nuclear morphology.
 Cells were then counted and diluted to 1^106 cells/ml.
 Grids ( either 200 mesh